 - Refills of prescriptions are allowed only after 75% of the allowed amount of the previous prescription has been used (e.g., 23 days into a 30-day supply). - Maintenance drugs (including certain diabetic supplies) can be dispensed up to a maximum of a 90day supply.
-You must satisfy the copayment requirement for each 31-day supply.
 Go to AlabamaBlue.com/MaintenanceDrugList for a list of maintenance drugs. - Insulin, needles, and syringes purchased on the same day will have one copayment; otherwise, each has a separate copayment.
 Blood glucose strips and lancets purchased on the same day will have one copayment.
 Otherwise, each has a separate copayment.
 Glucose monitors and other diabetic supplies and equipment always have a separate copayment. - If your drug is not covered and you think it should be, you may ask us to make an exception to the drug coverage rules.
 Your doctor or other prescriber must give us a statement that explains the medical reasons for requesting an exception.